Queen Elizabeth’s Granddaughter Zara Tindall Takes A Fall At Burghley Horse Trials

 — Kelly Mathews (@allthingsregal) September 7, 2019

-Zara Tindall comes from a long line of riders, as her mother, Princess Anne also competed in the Olympics, and her grandmother, Queen Elizabeth still rides in her nineties.
-She also married into an athletic family as Tindall is the wife of former England Rugby union star Mike Tindall, is a show jumper, a dressage rider, and also competes in hunter-jumper contests.
+Zara Tindall comes from a long line of riders, as her mother, Princess Anne, also competed in the Olympics, and her grandmother, Queen Elizabeth II, still rides in her nineties.
+She also married into an athletic family as Tindall is the wife of former England Rugby union star Mike Tindall.
+Mrs. Tindall is a show jumper, a dressage rider, and also competes in hunter-jumper contests.

 Zara and Mike Tindall are particularly close to her first cousin, Prince Harry, who is the godfather of their youngest daughter, Lena.
-Prince Harry and his wife, Meghan Markle attended Lena’s christening ahead of the birth of their own baby, Archie Harrison Mountbatten-Windsor.
+Prince Harry and his wife, Meghan Markle, attended Lena’s christening ahead of the birth of their own baby, Archie Harrison Mountbatten-Windsor.

 Queen Elizabeth also attended the christening, which was a low-key affair, according to local observers.